 We are developing proposals to upgrade the section of the A500 between Meremoor Moss roundabout and M6 junction 16 to dual carriageway standard.
 The scheme would address existing congestion issues at peak times, increasing resilience and improving safety, as well as facilitating economic growth in and around Crewe.
 It would also support the construction and operation of HS2.

 The proposals are to widen the A500 immediately to the south of the existing carriageway to create a dual carriageway.
 Meremoor Moss roundabout will be enlarged to create additional capacity.
-Where local roads cross the A500, at Barthomley Road and Radway Green Road, the bridges will be lengthened to accommodate the wider road beneath.
+Where local roads cross the A500, at Barthomley Road and Radway Green Road, the bridges will be replaced and lengthened to accommodate the wider road beneath.

 The objectives of the scheme are: